 - Pin C7 is not used, so we can stop scanning after mask 0x40

-After pressing all the keys and writing down the IR values, this is the keyboard matrix of the Loewe TV remote control.
+After pressing all the keys and writing down the IR values, this appears to be the keyboard matrix of the Loewe TV remote control.

 Power consumption during stop states